 Learn more about the important properties of these oils in

-Module 5: The Flowers of the Pharmacy of Flowers home training on how to use essential oils.
+Module 5: The Flowers in the Pharmacy of Flowers home training on how to use essential oils.

 Safety Considerations for Cape Chamomile Essential Oil